 Mycophenolate mofetil may cause anaemia, particularly if doses are greater than 3 g daily.
 It is important to measure complete blood count (CBC) after the first week or two of therapy.
 If results of several measurements are satisfactory and the patient is on a stable dosage, monthly monitoring should be continued.

 Mycophenolate is classified as pregnancy category D, meaning that there is evidence of risk to the fetus.
-It is best to avoid pregnancy when taking this medicine.
-However, the drug's potential benefits may outweigh the risks in some women.
+Pregnancy must be avoided when taking this medicine.
+Men and women should take contraceptive precautions when taking mycophenolate (warning updated to contraindication, December 2015).